spencerarogers/apollo-federation-439-repro/README.md

 });
 ```

-In this version, we demonstrate that a query will still succeed as long as it doesn't send a request to the service
+In this version, we demonstrate that a query will still succeed with an invalid service config present as long as it
-with the invalid configuration.
+doesn't send a request to the service with the invalid configuration.

 ## Reproduction